 Steps to Prevent an Accident

 Parents can help prevent their teen from becoming involved in a car accident by talking to them about the risks, safety, and liability.
-They should teach them that looking down at a text message and running a light can severe injure someone.
+They should teach them that looking down at a text message and running a light can severely injure someone.
 They should practice driving with them past the required amount of hours, invoke rules, and abide by them.
 They should teach them by setting an example of not using their own cellphone while driving.

 As preparation in the event that they are involved in a car accident, a parent should tell their teenage child to call 911.
 If they have been in an accident or injured, they should have all their emergency contacts, such as their parents’ numbers, in the glove box.
 They should gather information from the other party, including name, address, phone number, and insurance information.
 Additionally, they should gather witnesses’ names and contact information.
 They should also take pictures of the scene and the automobiles involved.

 Following a collision, parents should then get in contact with an experienced Fort Worth teen driver car accident attorney.
 They could explain their legal rights and options for recovering compensation for damages.